Gerald Crabtree: Key discoveries 1980s, 1990s and 2010s

 In the early 1980s Crabtree worked with Albert J. Fornace Jr. to use early bioinformatics approaches to identify remnants of transposition events (rearrangements) in the human genome and to discover the HNF1 transcription factor.
-In 1982 Crabtree discovered that one gene could produce more than one protein thereby demonstrating that the coding capability of the genome is larger than expected and breaking the long-held dictum: “one gene; one protein."
+In 1982 Crabtree discovered that one gene could produce more than one protein thereby demonstrating that the coding capability of the genome is larger than expected and breaking the long-held dictum: "one gene; one protein."

-Crabtree with postdoctoral fellows David B. Durand and Jeng-Pyng Shaw discovered the antigen receptor response elements and the NFAT transcription complex of the interleukin-2 gene in 1987, which was initially named NF-IL-2E and later renamed NFAT-1.
-In the late 1980s and early 1990s Crabtree, along with Stuart Schreiber further defined the Ca2+/calcineurin/ NFAT signaling pathway, which carries signals from the cell surface to the nucleus to activate immune response genes.
+In the late 1980s and early '90s, Crabtree mapped the pathways initiated by the antigen receptor on T cells by beginning in the nucleus with the early T cell activation genes like IL-2 and working biochemically toward the cell membrane.
+These studies led to the discovery of NFAT and the conclusion that membrane signaling by the antigen receptor led to the rapid nuclear entry of this transcription factor and the activation of group of genes like Il-2, gamma interferon and others essential for the immune response.
+Crabtree, along with Stuart Schreiber, also further defined the Ca2+/calcineurin/ NFAT signaling pathway, which carries signals from the cell surface to the nucleus to activate immune response genes.
 These discoveries resulted in the first understanding of the mechanism of action of the two most commonly used immunosuppressant drugs: cyclosporine and FK506.
 Crabtree and Schreiber found that these drugs prevent signals originating at the cell membrane from entering the nucleus by blocking the actions of the phosphatase, calcineurin preventing the entry of the NFATc proteins into the nucleus.
 NFAT proteins activate a large group of genes necessary for the immune response.
 When these genes are not activated, as occurs with Cyclosporine or FK506 administration, transplant rejection is prevented.
 The elucidation of the Ca2+ - Calcineurin-NFAT signaling pathway and the discovery that it is the target of Cyclosporine and FK506 was covered in the New York Times.
 Later his laboratory used genetic approaches in mice to show that calcineurin-NFAT signaling plays essential roles in the development of many vertebrate organ systems and its dysregulation is likely to be responsible for many of the phenotypes of Down Syndrome.
 The understanding of this signaling pathway provided one of the first biochemical bridges from the cell membrane to the nucleus. (see also: Stuart Schreiber).

 In 1992, working with Calvin Kuo, then a graduate student in his laboratory, he discovered that the immunosuppressive drug, rapamycin blocked a biochemical pathway leading to protein synthesis in response to membrane cell proliferation signals.
 This work contributed to the development of rapamycin as a therapeutic for certain human cancers and also played a role in the founding of Ariad Pharmaceuticals in Cambridge, Massachusetts.